zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-from-scratch/create-map-from-scratch.md

 ### Objectives

-* Understand the configuration of Map Regions
+* Understand the configuration of APEX Map Region

 ### Prerequisites